nsmfoo/antivmdetection/README.md

 * When the antivmdetect script can't find any suitable values to use, it will comment these settings in the newly created script, with a "#".
 These needs manual review as they might have impact on what is displayed in the VM.

-* Host disk information will be taken from /dev/sda.
-Please modify if needed (line 209 `if os.path.exists("/dev/sda"):`)

 ## Version History

 * 0.1.9: